stakater/trireme-kubernetes/README.md

 ## Prerequisites

+* Trireme requires Kubernetes 1.7 for `ingress` policy only use as well as Kubernetes 1.8 for `egress` policy use.
 * Trireme requires IPTables with access to the `Mangle` module.
 * Trireme requires access to the Docker event API socket (`/var/run/docker.sock` by default)
-* Trireme requires privileged access
+* Trireme requires privileged access.
-* Trireme requires to run on the Host PID Namespace.
 * When deploying with the DaemonSet model, Trireme requires access to the in-cluster service API/Token.
 The Namespaces/Pods/NetworkPolicies must be available as read-only